 As you go through your workday, make it a habit to consider whether something could be done smarter.
 Don’t get comfortable with the status quo.
 Questioning yourself forces you to think deeper and possibly come up with better strategies.
 Asking others questions helps you consider and realize different perspectives.
 Pick coworkers’ brains about what they do, how they do it, their best practices, the mistakes they’ve made and what they’ve learned from them.
 Digging deeper can uncover new opportunities and keep your strategic-thinking skills sharp.

 The accounting and finance fields are constantly changing, and old tactics may not be as effective in light of new developments.
 Your strategic-thinking skills remain relevant when you’re well versed in compliance issues, human resources trends and the latest technologies.
-So, if you’re a manager, help your staff stay up to date with regular training in key areas such as SOX compliance.
-(No, it’s not old news; due to the dynamic nature of the legislation, many organizations still have much work to do before they achieve adherence to SOX.)
+So, if you’re a manager, help your staff stay up to date with regular training in key areas.
 If you’re a staff-level finance professional, be proactive and ask for training.
 There’s no need to wait for your boss to hand you learning opportunities.
 Seek them out yourself by reading trade publications and networking with other industry professionals.

 4. Make decisions and take risks